 The flowchart which follows summarises the main steps you may need to go through to create employee ownership in your company: New or Established Company?
 New Established Do you want Individual, Trust Do one or more current No or Hybrid employee ownership shareholders wish to sell Yes Individual Trust Hybrid 2.
 Determine 3.
 Go through both 1.
-Consider how Consider: employees are to terms of trust, steps 1 and 2 acquire shares, who are to be - How many shares are to be sold whether to use trustees and - Share value a tax-approved prepare and share plan, how sign trust deed. - How the shares will be paid for many shares Agree how to set aside, many shares - How long it may take to pay for the shares trust is to arrangements - Whether current shareholders are willing to for an internal acquire. wait to be paid share market - Availability of external finance Implementation Company Consider sellers' tax position and transfers funds - Establish tax seek HMRC clearance to trust approved share plan if used - Determine/agree with HMRC Go through step 2 on the left (save that trust Trust subscribes share valuation will purchase shares from exisiting shareholders) for new shares in the company - Update articles of association if necessary If there is to be individual share ownership, - Invite employees also go through step 1 (save that the trust will to acquire shares purchase shares from existing shareholders) (by the company issuing new shares)
+Consider how Consider: employees are to terms of trust, steps 1 and 2 acquire shares, firstly whether - How many shares are to be sold it is to be a whether to use - Share value a tax-approved employee trust share plan, how or an employee - How the shares will be paid for many shares ownership trust, to set aside, then who are - How long it may take to pay for the shares arrangements to be trustees - Whether current shareholders are willing to for an internal and prepare and wait to be paid share market sign trust deed.
+Agree how many - Availability of external finance shares trust is to acquire.
+Implementation Consider sellers' tax position and - Establish tax seek HMRC clearance approved share Company plan if used transfers funds to trust - Determine/agree with HMRC Go through step 2 on the left (save that trust share valuation will purchase shares from exisiting shareholders) - Update articles Trust subscribes of association if for new shares in necessary the company If there is to be individual share ownership, - Invite employees also go through step 1 (save that the trust will to acquire shares purchase shares from existing shareholders) (by the company issuing new shares)